Security News

 Blocked by Socket

-The code collects sensitive network and system information and sends it to an external server without user consent, which is indicative of malicious behavior.
-This poses a significant privacy and security risk.
+The code is designed to collect sensitive system and package information and send it to an external server without user consent.
+This behavior is indicative of data exfiltration and poses a significant security risk.

 Removed from npm